 Search Query Parameters [At least one of these is required]

-: Allows you to perform a search based on a specific text, often related to a domain search within the context of Google Ads.
-This can be used instead of the advertiser_id
+advertiser_id is a unique identifier assigned to each advertiser within the Google Ads platform.
+This ID is critical in distinguishing between the different advertisers and accessing data specific to each one. text: Allows you to perform a search based on a specific text, often related to a domain search within the context of Google Ads.
+This can be used instead of the advertiser_id parameter.

 Filter Parameter